 - The skin of the glans cannot be completely pulled back.

-This problem can often be confused with phimosis, however, it’s generally not possible to see all the frenulum in this case.
-However, if there is a suspicion of either a short frenulum or phimosis, it is recommended to seek an urologist to start the appropriate treatment, especially before starting an active sex life, so as to prevent any discomfort.
+This problem can often be confused with phimosis, however, with phimosis, the frenulum is usually not seen at all.
+However, if there is a suspicion of either a short frenulum or phimosis, a consult with a urologist is recommended to start the appropriate treatment.
+Ideally, treatment should be done before becoming sexually active to prevent any future discomfort.

 How to treat a short frenulum

-The treatment for a short frenulum should always be recommended by an urologist, because, according to the tightness of the frenulum, different techniques, such as ointments with betamethasone or skin stretching exercises, can be followed.
+The treatment for a short frenulum should always be guided by a urologist, because, depending on the tightness of the frenulum, different techniques, such as ointments with betamethasone or skin stretching exercises, can be advised.

 However, surgery is recommended in almost all cases.

 How is surgery done

 Surgery for a short frenulum, also known as frenuloplasty, is a very simple and quick treatment that can be done in the office of the urologist.
 The surgery usually takes about 30 minutes, using only local anesthesia, and the patient can return home shortly after.

 Complete healing takes about 2 weeks after surgery and sex should be avoided for the same period.
 Swimming and hot tubs should also be avoided to speed up healing and prevent infection.